-The Kazakhs are Mongolia’s largest ethnic minority group representing 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3 million people).
+The Kazakhs are Mongolia’s largest ethnic minority group representing 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3.2 million people – 2020 Census).
 A majority of Mongolia’s Kazakhs make their home in western Mongolia in Bayan Ölgii Aimag (Province) with another group in Khovd Aimag and then smaller groups spread throughout the country including the capital Ulaanbaatar.
 A percentage of the Kazakhs of western Mongolia are herders and a percentage of those herders are known for their tradition of hunting with eagles although there are no definite statistics on the numbers of eagle hunters.

 Falconry including hunting with eagles is not a recent sport created for tourism.
 There is evidence that falconry or hunting with birds of prey has taken place in the vast steppe and mountain landscapes of Central Asian countries for centuries.
 Falconry is a tradition that suits the vastness of the steppe and is a tradition that has been handed down from generation to generation.
 Although different birds of prey are used in different countries, Mongolia’s Kazakh’s use eagles which leads to the term ‘berkutchi’ – which specifically means hunting with golden eagles.